Quasa

 What makes people choose one brand over another?

-Research from December 2021 confirmed what most marketers already know: the majority of consumers (almost 70%) will prioritize getting the best deal when shopping for products and services.
-But, it turns out that price is not the only factor directing consumer behavior.
+Research from December 2026 confirmed what most marketers already know: the majority of consumers (almost 70%) will prioritize getting the best deal when shopping for products and services.
+But price is not the only factor directing consumer behavior.

 Define Your Personality & Let It Shine

 Just look at how well dbrand does it.
-Its voice is quirky, uncensored, and sometimes just a tad too much.
-But it’s authentic.
-And more than 1.9 million followers support the company on Twitter, showing that the out-there marketing approach does more than just attract attention.
-There’s actually something relatable to it as well.
+Its voice is quirky, uncensored, and sometimes bold.
+Yet it feels genuine—and more than 1.9 million followers on Twitter prove that this approach builds real connection, not just attention.

 Introduce Your Team